 Another worry with the Mādhyamika’s rejection of an ultimate truth is that emptiness cannot then be regarded as the ultimate truth either.
 But surely, one will argue, for the Mādhyamika emptiness is the end-product of the correct analysis of phenomena, and thereby indicative of the way things really are.
 However, emptiness is not to be understood as a description of reality as it is independent of human conceptual conventions, as its main purpose it to combat the wrong ascription of svabhāva to things.
 The absence of svabhāva or emptiness is nothing phenomena have within themselves, but only something which is projected onto them from the outside in an attempt to rectify a mistaken cognition.
 Therefore the theory of emptiness is not to be regarded as an ultimately true theory either.
 Such a theory would describe things as they are independent of human interests and concerns.
 But the theory of emptiness is intricately bound up with such interests and concerns: if there were no human minds who mistakenly read the existence of svabhāva into phenomena which lack it there would be no point in having a theory to correct this.
 It is only due to our erroneous view of things that the theory of emptiness is required as a corrective.

 The preceding discussion has discussed some of the main topics Nāgārjuna addresses in order to refute their existence by svabhāva: causation, change, the self, knowledge, language, and truth.
-This is not a comprehensive exposition of the Madhyamaka view, however, not just because there are aspects of Nāgārjuna's thought we have not mentioned here (such has his discussion of time and his account of ethics), but because Madhyamaka thought regards itself as a philosophical antidote against superimpositions of svabhāva wherever they arise.
-It is therefore by necessity more comprehensive than the arguments found in Nāgārjuna's works.
-They provide examples of argumentative procedures and discussions of putative examples of svabhāva prominent amongst Nāgārjuna's opponents.
+This is not a comprehensive exposition of the Madhyamaka view, however, not just because there are aspects of Nāgārjuna’s thought we have not mentioned here (such has his discussion of time and his account of ethics), but because Madhyamaka thought regards itself as a philosophical antidote against superimpositions of svabhāva wherever they arise.
+It is therefore by necessity more comprehensive than the arguments found in Nāgārjuna’s works.
+They provide examples of argumentative procedures and discussions of putative examples of svabhāva prominent amongst Nāgārjuna’s opponents.
 But the Madhyamaka project consists not just in the explanation and defense of these arguments (even though most of the positions Nāgārjuna argues against are of more than historical importance) but has to be continued in the debate with the defenders of svabhāva in the contemporary philosophical discussion.
 It is apparent that Madhyamaka philosophy is opposed to the brand of realism currently found in much of contemporary analytic philosophy (Michael Devitt (1997: 41) characterizes this succinctly as the claim that ‘most current common-sense and scientific physical existence statements are objectively and mind-independently (deflationary) true’).
 Things that exist in a mind-independent manner exist with svabhāva, even though they might be dependent in all other kinds of ways.
 (Even if everything out there depended on every other thing, as long as the entire network of dependence-relations was mind-independent it would exist with svabhāva).
-Of course the Mādhyamika's talk of “mind-dependence” does not refer to dependence on any individual mind, as a solipsist would assume, but collective dependence on all the minds there are.
+Of course the Mādhyamika’s talk of “mind-dependence” does not refer to dependence on any individual mind, as a solipsist would assume, but collective dependence on all the minds there are.
 This view raises a variety of interesting questions that Madhyamaka philosophy has to address.
 First of all there is the question of how to make sense of objects like Mt Everest depending on all our minds collectively.
 It is clear how we could say something like this about things existing merely by the force of convention, such as the objects traded on the stock market.
 But how could something like a mountain be merely conventionally existent?
 Secondly, given the Madhyamaka rejection of a correspondence-theoretic account of truth, how can it come up with a theory of meaning and truth that is not committed to some sort of structural isomorphism between word and world but still gives us a robust account of what distinguishes true from false sentences?
 Thirdly, if it is not facts out there that settle what is true how can the Mādhyamika avoid the unacceptable relativistic conclusion that we cannot criticize epistemic or ethical practices which differ from ours?
 Fourthly, how can we make sense of an ontology without foundations in which there are no substantially existent objects on which everything else depends?
+(For an interesting formal model of such an ontology see Priest 2009, 2014.
+This question has obvious systematics connections with the current discussion of grounding.)
 Many aspects of these questions have been addressed in vast body of commentarial literature that was written in the nearly two millenia since Nāgārjuna composed his key philosophical works.
 Other still remain to be addressed.
-The questions Nāgārjuna asked and the system of philosophy he founded in the second century remain very much alive in the twenty-first.
+One of these is the question to which extent Madhyamaka thought is essentially linked to Buddhism.
+This is a question that has attracted more interest recently especially from researchers that study Madhyamaka primarily as a philosophical, rather than as a religious tradition.
+(For some interesting reflections on matter this see McGuire 2017).
+If we consider the lively status of Madhyamaka studies today it seems evident that the questions Nāgārjuna asked and the system of philosophy he founded in the second century remain very much alive in the twenty-first.

 [NB.
 Of the many different translations of Nāgārjuna’s works this list gives those English versions (often accompanied by a traditional or modern commentary) that are particularly accessible to philosophers without specialized training in Indology.]